-Cinestill BWXX is the newest release – a black and white film with a 250 ASA speed.
+- Cinestill BWXX is the newest release – a black and white film with a 250 ISO speed.
 The film speed has a variable sensitivity depending on your lighting and can be pushed significantly.

 Tungsten balanced film is meant to be shot under artificial light, although you can definitely get beautiful and interesting results shooting Cinestill 800T in natural light.

 Many people associate the “film look” with warm tones found in popular film stocks sold by Kodak.
 Cinestill 800T is quite the opposite, producing extremely cool and muted tones that can lead to some otherworldly results.

 Shooting 800T under artificial lighting conditions is where this film really flourishes.
 So much so that photos of gas stations at night, shot on Cinestill film, have become a bit of a cliche.

 We pass no judgement here – feel free to shoot all the photos of gas stations and neon signs that your heart desires.
 There’s no denying that they usually come out looking pretty great.